Make it easy to find

 Dynamic pages are pages that display different content each time they’re either viewed, based on the time of the day for example or based on user input, such as the result pages on Google.

 These pages are extremely difficult for search crawlers to index and often don’t appear in results at all.
-This is a well-known problem for e-commerce - some websites dynamically generate category pages such as “Shoes” or “Male Shirt”, preventing Google to index and rank its content.
+This is a well-known problem for e-commerce - some websites dynamically generate category pages such as “Shoes” or “Male Shirt”, preventing Google from indexing and ranking its content.

 To mitigate the problem, and if you MUST index such pages, here’s what you can do: